slackapi/bolt-js/docs/_steps/saving_workflow_step.md

 <div class='section-content'>

 After the configuration modal is opened, your app will listen for the `view_submission` event.
-The callback assigned to the `save` property of the `WorkflowStep` configuration object passed in during instantiation will run when this event occurs.
+The `save` callback in your `WorkflowStep` configuration will be run when this event is received.

 Within the `save` callback, the `update()` method can be used to save the builder's step configuration by passing in the following arguments: